http://www.education.miami.edu

 The General Education Quantitative Skills Proficiency Requirement helps students learn to use quantitative skills and tools to solve problems, including the interpretation, manipulation, and application of quantitative data.
 Degree-seeking students in the

-• Elementary Education/ESE major must earn credit for MTH 101 and MTH 113
+- Sports Medicine major must earn credit for MTH 130

-Students considering Sport Administration or Community and Applied Psychological Studies as second majors should review the requirements with their primary academic advisor.
-With permission from your academic advisor, a student may add DAISI as a second major or cognate.
+Students considering Sports Administration or Community and Applied Psychological Studies as second majors should review the requirements with their primary academic advisor.
+A student may add DAISI as a second major or cognate with the advisor's permission.

-Placement in a math course is based on a student's performance in the ALEKS Math Assessment, AP/IB Scores (other internationally recognized examinations), or dual enrollment credits from an accredited institution.
+Placement in a math course is based on a student's performance in the ALEKS Math Assessment, AP/IB Scores (or other internationally recognized examinations), or dual enrollment credits from an accredited institution.

 Transfer Approval for Coursework from Other Institutions

-Students who are transferring into the Department of Teaching and Learning's Elementary Education/Special Education program, must submit official scores of the General Knowledge Test (GKT); first of the required tests for the Florida Teacher Certification Exams (FTCE).
+Students who are transferring into the Department of Teaching and Learning's Elementary Education/Special Education program must submit official scores of the General Knowledge Test (GKT) to the Department of Teaching and Learning before the first day of classes in the admitted term.
+The Florida Teacher Certification Exams (FTCE) is the first of the required tests.
 Students who do not submit these scores will not be allowed to enroll in any TAL course.

 Academic Progress and Probation